 The Governors agree that the money must be used so that: all children benefit regardless of sporting ability; that the most able children are given the opportunity to compete in advanced tournaments; that staff have access to training opportunities and continued professional development.

-The plan of how e intend to spend the sports funding during 2017-2018 (figures are an estimation and may change due to inflation) can be found attached at the bottom of this page.
-Review from spending of Sports Premium 2016-17 can also be found attached at the bottom of the page.
+The plan of how e intend to spend the sports funding during 2019-2020 (figures are an estimation and may change due to inflation) can be found below